-- 1. How do the activities in these two drawings remind you of a scene from a modern courtroom? - It appears there is an attorney pleading for a client in front of a jury. - 2.
-Why is it better for a government to hold trials to determine guilt or innocence, and then determine punishment, rather than for citizens to respond to crimes themselves?
+- 1. How do the activities in these two drawings remind you of a scene from a modern courtroom? - 2.
+Why is it better for a government to hold trials to determine guilt or innocence, and then determine punishment, rather than for citizens to respond to crimes themselves? - 3.
+Why is it important for members of a jury to unprejudiced before they begin a trial? - 4.
+Who can be members of a jury?
+How are they selected?